outaagunga/documentation/strategy-forex.md

 2. **Volatility Filter**

    * Volatility filter passes if:
-          BBWidth is expanding OR (BBWidth is flat AND leading band distance from middle band is increasing)
+          BBWidth is flat AND distance(LeadingBand − MiddleBand) > distance(LeadingBand[1] − MiddleBand[1]) for at least 2 of the last 3 bars
    * BBWidth is considered flat if: abs(BBWidth − BBWidth[1]) ≤ ε   where:
           ε = small threshold (e.g 0.1 × ATR or percentage of BBWidth)

 3. **Price Location**

-   * Candle closes at, slightly above, or in close proximity to the Upper Bollinger Band SD1, while maintaining directional pressure
+   * Candle closes at or near the Upper Bollinger Band SD1 AND the entry candle range is not greater than Z × ATR (e.g. Z ≤ 1.2)
    * Price continues to “hug” the Upper Band
    * “Hugging” means price remains within a given distance of the SD1 band (e.g abs(close − SD1) ≤ X × ATR)